andrelandgraf/andrelandgraf/contents/articles/2024-11-01_rendering-markdown-in-remix.md

 }
 ```

 Just like that, we’ve parsed Markdown content into static HTML.
 First, we call `Markdoc.parse` to convert the Markdown string into an abstract syntax tree (AST).
-We can then transform the AST using `Markdoc.transform`, which allows us to resolve variables, tags, and functions.
+We then transform the AST using `Markdoc.transform`, which allows us to resolve variables, tags, and functions.
 Finally, we render the transformed content to HTML using `Markdoc.renderers.html`.
-By handling everything server-side, we gain access to the filesystem for reading Markdown files and can securely fetch content from remote sources like GitHub or a database—connections that aren’t accessible in the browser.
+By handling everything server-side, we gain access to the filesystem for reading Markdown files and/or can securely fetch content from remote sources like GitHub or databases.
 We can also cache the rendered HTML for better performance using tools like [cachified](https://github.com/epicweb-dev/cachified) or HTTP caching.

 Next, we can access the returned loader data in the route component and render it: